matloff/Rdsm/README.md

 We treat the case of *directed* graphs, meaning that a link from vertex i to vertex j does not imply that a link exists in the opposite direction.
-For a graph of v vertices, the *adjacency matrix* M of the graph is v X v, with the row i, column j element being 1 or 0, depending on whether there is a link from i to j.
+For a graph of v vertices, the *adjacency matrix* M of the graph is of size v X v, with the row i, column j element being 1 or 0, depending on whether there is a link from i to j.

 Here is the code: